sfbrigade/intentional-walk/README.md

 1. Clone this repo to your computer.

-2. Install packages.
+2. Install Node.js (https://nodejs.org).
+On macOS, it is recommended to use Homebrew (https://brew.sh) to install Node.js.
+Then, install Node module dependencies for the project:

    ```
    intentional-walk % npm install
    ```

 3. Set up your mobile operating system tools

-   - For **iOS** development (Mac OS only), make sure you have Xcode and CocoaPods installed.
+   - For **iOS** development (macOS only), make sure you have Xcode and CocoaPods installed.

       https://developer.apple.com/xcode/